rosensilva/ballerina-samples/web-socket-sample/README.md

-# Using WebSockets to develop interactive web application
+# Using WebSockets to develop an interactive web application
-[WebSockets](https://tools.ietf.org/html/rfc6455) is a computer communications protocol that allows you to open an interactive communication session between the user's browser and a server.
+[WebSocket](https://tools.ietf.org/html/rfc6455) is a computer communications protocol that allows you to open an interactive communication session between the user's browser and a server.
 With WebSockets, you can send messages to a server and receive responses based on events without having to query the server for a response.

 ## <a name="what-you-build"></a>  What you'll build
 You'll build Chat Application using WebSockets.
 We will develop the chat application server completely using Ballerina.
 For the browser client, we will use JavaScript and HTML.